cougargrades/web/README.md

 # @cougargrades/web
-Analyze grade distribution data for past UH courses
+Analyze grade distribution data for past UH courses.

 ## Indev ⚠
 cougar-grades is in private early development and the master branch will get very dirty as a result.
 This means commits probably won't work if cloned and tried building because undocumented changes could've been made.